Skip to content

 Short answers, pulled from the story.

-Who wrote the song Give Peace a Chance and when was it recorded?
+Who wrote Give Peace a Chance?

-When was the single Give Peace a Chance released in the United Kingdom and the US?
+When was Give Peace a Chance released?

-Half a million demonstrators sang the song during Vietnam Moratorium Day in Washington DC on the 15th of November 1969.
-Pete Seeger led the crowd while interspersing phrases like Are you listening Nixon between choruses.
+Half a million demonstrators sang Give Peace a Chance in Washington, D.C., on Vietnam Moratorium Day, the 15th of November 1969.
+Folk singer Pete Seeger led the crowd, calling out to President Nixon and Vice President Agnew between choruses.